-The 19th week of pregnancy is a very important week for both mom and baby.
-There are many specific and critical changes happening within both systems.
-As the middle of the pregnancy term approaches, women 19 weeks pregnant are probably feeling more comfortable with their pregnancy, symptoms, and the changes in their body.
+The nineteenth week of pregnancy is a very important week for both Mom and baby.
+There are many critical changes happening within both systems.
+As the middle of the pregnancy term approaches, Mom is probably feeling more comfortable with her pregnancy and the changes in her body.

 Symptoms and Body Changes at 19 Weeks